Bright-line brown-eye: Technical description and variation

+[Wingspan 35 to 40 mm.]
 Forewing red brown clouded with darker; veins grey, whitish towards termen: reniform stigma orange in its upper part, dark fuscous below; orbicular round, white edged, sometimes very small; submarginal line finely white, toothed on veins 3 and 4 to termen; hindwing dull whitish, pale fuscous towards termen; the veins dark.
 The ground colour varies on one side to black brown, ab. obscura Spul, and on the other to rufous, ab. rufa Tutt; ab. variegata Aust, from Morocco, is paler, reddish yellow.

 The larva is green or brown dotted with white with black and yellow spiracular lines down the side with darker edging.
 The tubercles are black.
 It feeds on a wide range of plants and is occasionally a pest of cultivated tomatoes.
 The species overwinters as a pupa.

 It is on wing from the latter half of June to July.
 Occasionally, there will be a second generation from the end of August to the first half of September.

+It mainly colonises cultivated land such as gardens, park landscapes and fallow land where suitable forage plants grow.
+In addition, it can also be found in swamp forests, valley floors and floodplains.